 - Yosemite for First-Timers: Best Hikes, Best Views, Best Things To Do

 - Climbing the Half Dome Cables, A Journey in 18 Photos

 - The Half Dome Permit: How to be One of the Lucky Lottery Winners

 - Hiking Upper Yosemite Falls and Yosemite Point

-Have you hiked to Vernal Falls and Nevada Falls?
+Have you hiked to Vernal Fall and Nevada Fall?
 What trail do you recommend?
+Comment below.